Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Methods

-Acquired image stacks from the wide-field microscope were processed using ThunderSTORM\cite{ovesny2014thunderstorm}.
-Spatial SMLM for emitter counting, super-resolution image rendering and trajectory analysis was performed by filtering localization events with $30<\sigma_{PSF}<200 \text{ nm}$.
-SMLM localization events were rendered as 2D gaussians with a standard deviation of 20 nm unless specified otherwise, reflecting the uncertainty on the emitter’s position.
+Acquired image stacks from the wide-field microscope were processed using ThunderSTORM\textsuperscript{41}.
+The localization uncertainty of emitters is given by $\sigma_\text{loc} \sim \sigma_\text{PSF}/\sqrt{N_\text{loc}}$, where $\sigma_\text{PSF}$ represents the radial extent of the microscope point spread function (approximately 110 nm), and $N_\text{loc}$ is the number of photons counted in the diffraction-limited spot.
+All symbols used in the manuscript are defined in Supplementary Table 2.
+In our imaging conditions, localization uncertainties ranged from 10 to 20 nm.
+Localizations used for emitter counting, super-resolution image rendering and trajectory analysis were filtered to keep only localization events with $30<\sigma_\text{PSF}<200 \text{ nm}$ and filter out artifacts.
+To generate super-resolved images, individual SMLM localization events were rendered as 2D Gaussians with a standard deviation of 20 nm unless specified otherwise, reflecting the typical uncertainty on the emitter’s position.

-Spectral SMLM (sSMLM) was performed following a procedure described elsewhere\cite{comtet2019wide} with few modifications: the spectra were directly extracted through a spatial matrix transformation.
-Spatial localization events were filtered by intensity to ensure readable spectra (threshold set to 300 photons per localization) and sigma (between 30 and 200 nm) before analyzing the corresponding spectra.
-Overlapping spectra were excluded when computing the ensemble spectrum.